Matveibos/rails_answers_and_guides/rails_api_tutorial.md

 3. In what place you have to put Api key?

          API key in the request header
-4. How you can take API key from request header?
+4. How you can take API key from the request header?

         # Before action
         before_action :authenticate